logdna/mezmo-workshops/content/en/s3-to-snowflake/_index.md

 ---
-title: S3 to Snowflake
+title: Dynamic S3 Snowflake Ingestion
-linkTitle: S3ToSnowflake
+linkTitle: Dynamic S3 Snowflake Ingestion
 cascade:
   type: docs
 description: >
-  In this workshop you will blah...
+  In this workshop, we will be taking signals coming from multiple edge nodes and loading them into Snowflake.
+We will utilize dynamic S3 location routing and ingesting the data into Snowflake using an external table and snowpipe.
+You will need access to your own Snowflake account to complete this workshop.
 ---

 {{% alert title="Survey" color="warning" %}}